-Courses usually take a minimum of three years, half of the course is spent at University and half of the course based in clinical practice with direct contact with patients and families.
+Courses usually take a minimum of three years, half of the course is spent at University and half of the course based in clinical practice having direct contact with patients and their families/carers.

 I have not studied for some time what support would be available to me in University?

 Universities have dedicated Library support staff who offer a wide range of study skill support to suit your learning needs.
 This includes; developing your study skills, learning or improving IT skills, and help with essay writing and referencing.
 Support sessions are delivered in a variety of ways, this could be online, in a workshop or one to one.